CWRUbotix/rov-24/README.md

 If this doesn't work try running `ssh -v git@github.com`

-if get_agent_identities is empty you will likely need to download a newer version of OpenSSH from [here](https://github.com/PowerShell/Win32-OpenSSH/releases/tag/v9.4.0.0p1-Beta).
+If get_agent_identities from the prior command is empty you will likely need to download a newer version of OpenSSH from [here](https://github.com/PowerShell/Win32-OpenSSH/releases/tag/v9.4.0.0p1-Beta).
 Download the .msi file.
 Once download double click to update it.
 You might need to do the previous step again.

 To get gui support inside docker download [this](https://sourceforge.net/projects/vcxsrv/files/latest/download).